When it comes to supplements, creatine has become one of the ‘must have’ of all supplement regimes.

 - Only available in unflavored and Blue Raspberry

-This is our #1 recommend creatine supplement to help build your strength and muscles.
+This is our #1 recommended creatine supplement to help build your strength and muscles.

 Get 10% off using coupon code: TOTALSHAPE

-MuscleTech 100% Platinum Creatine contains pure creatine monohydrate which helps to quickly improve your muscle cells' ability to restore ATP (adenosine triphosphate), the primary source of anaerobic energy.
+Based on our tests, MuscleTech 100% Platinum Creatine contains pure creatine monohydrate, which helps to quickly improve your muscle cells' ability to restore ATP (adenosine triphosphate), the primary source of anaerobic energy.
 Higher ATP levels will give you the strength to train harder and recover faster.

-One clinical study shows that the test subjects who consumed Platinum 100% Creatine Powder gained 6 pounds of muscles in 6 weeks.
+One clinical study shows that the test subjects who consumed Platinum 100% Creatine Powder gained 6 pounds of muscle in 6 weeks.